LaborBerlin/score-assemblies/README.md

 search in the Uniprot sprot database with diamond, retaining the best alignment for each ORF.
 For each assembly, the distribution of the ratios between length of the ORF and the matching database sequence are plotted to `ideel/ideel_stats.pdf`.

+Additionally, diamond alignments are done between the predicted ORFs and the supplied reference proteins.

 ##### Example plot of ideel result
 ![Example ideel](example/example_ideel.png?raw=true)